pmcgrenery/WxBrief/TESTING.md

 5. Bug: The radar displays a forecast position of the weather radar returns as well as the actual historic conditions.
 At a quick glance this can lead to the impression that the weather is closer to an airport than it actually is which could effect the decision making process of the user.
 <br>Fix: Remove the future frames from the rainviewer.js code.
 This also reduces the amount of data that has to be downloaded for each airport which improves the UX with a quicker load time.

+6. Bug: After clearing all airports, if you press enter both modals appear.
+<br> Fix: The reason for this was that after clicking on the Clear Airports button and either clicking on Yes/No/Close, then the button remains in focus.
+Therefore, when you press enter, it triggers the Clear Airports button as well as the event listener to call the Add Airport modal.
+The fix for this is to add <code>event.preventDefault()</code> to the event listener for pressing Enter.